Prioritized Steps to Prepare Your Home to Sell

-1. REPAIR: Remove obvious eyesores, defects, damage that would allow buyers to eliminate your home from consideration.
+Remove obvious eyesores, defects, and damage that would lead buyers to eliminate your home from consideration.

 Repair examples: damaged roof, gutters, pealing paint, drips, overgrown lawn, damaged driveway, front steps, damaged drywall, water stains, caulk, pet smell, grout damage on tile, etc.